Susan Liebeler: Failed nomination to the Federal Circuit

 On March 23, 1987, Reagan nominated Liebeler to be a judge on the United States Court of Appeals for the Federal Circuit to fill the vacancy created by the retirement of Shiro Kashiwa.
-Democrats in the Senate opposed Liebeler's nomination because of some decisions she had made while at the International Trade Commission and because of issues related to her temperament.
+Democrats in the Senate opposed Liebeler's nomination because of some decisions she had made while at the International Trade Commission.

 On February 23, 1988, the Democratic-controlled U.S. Senate Judiciary Committee narrowly voted 7-6 not to report Liebeler's nomination favorably out of committee.
-However, the committee also voted 8-5 to report on her nomination without a recommendation.
+However, the committee also voted 8–5 to report on her nomination without a recommendation.
 No vote ever was scheduled on her nomination, however, and her nomination was returned to Reagan on October 22, 1988.
 President George H. W. Bush declined to renominate Liebeler upon winning the presidency.

 President George H.W.
 Bush eventually appointed S. Jay Plager to fill the seat to which Liebeler had been nominated.